w3c/cogai/demos/reasoning/README.md

 ## Hierarchical State Transition Networks

-To implement the dinner demo, I am exploring how to support hierarchical plans in terms of hierarchical state transition machines.
+The dinner demo will use a hierarchical plan expressed as a hierarchical state transition machine.
 As you can see below, this extends the chunks rules format with a few new terms.

-I am inspired by David Harel’s [statecharts](https://statecharts.github.io/what-is-a-statechart.html).
+The following is inspired by David Harel’s [statecharts](https://statecharts.github.io/what-is-a-statechart.html).
 He proposes a model in which states can have sub-states and so forth.

-The following explores how to extend the rule engine to allow multiple states to be active at any one time.
+The following proposes an extension to the rule engine to enable to keep track of the currently active states.
+Exiting a parent state automatically exits all of its descendant states.

-Rules can match an event when the agent is in a given state, e.g. for an event foo
+Rules can match an event when the agent is in a given state, e.g. here is a rule that matches the event *foo* when state1.1 is active.

 ```
 foo {@state state1.1} => do something in state 1.1
 ```

-The @state property is treated specially and matched against the set of currently active states as maintained by the rule engine.

-If an event is not caught by a state, it will be thrown at the parent state.
-This is done when the rule engine can't find a matching rule for the current active states.
-An open question is whether the event is thrown at all of the active states or just one of them.
+If the module chunk buffer specifies a value for *@state* it will only match rule conditions with that explicit state.
+If the chunk buffer doesn't define *@state* then the buffer will match any rule that names a currently active state.
+If an event matches a rule for an active parent state as well as an active child state, the rule for the child state takes precedence.

 To change to another state:
 ```
 enter {@do goto; @state name} # name is the name of the new state
 ```

-The action type and chunk properties  are used to construct and throw an event at the new state.
-That event can be used to initialise the state.
+The action type and chunk properties  are used to construct and throw an event at the new state which can be used to initialise the state.
+In more detail, the module chunk buffer is updated to a chunk with the same type as the action (*enter* in the above example) and the same properties, apart from those starting with @ with the exception of *@state* which is copied explicitly.

 To call a child state: